Prompt Search

 Accessing Your History

 The left sidebar shows your Search History - a chronological list of all your previous searches.
-This helps you:
+This helps you:- Return to previous results without re-searching

 - Compare different search approaches